7moodev/Diskrete-Strukturen/README.md

-# Helper-Tools for the 1st semester module "Diskrete Strukturen" and "Einführung in die Rechenarchitektur" @TU-Munich
+# Helper-Tools for the 1st semester modules "Diskrete Strukturen" and "Einführung in die Rechenarchitektur" @TU-Munich

 ## Einführung in die Rechenarchitektur